Arlington, Washington: Arts

 Public art has been mandated for public construction projects in Arlington since a 2007 ordinance setting 1 percent of the budget for new artworks.
 The Arlington Arts Council, a volunteer organization established in 2004, has acquired 30 sculptures and murals that form the city's Sculpture Walk in downtown Arlington and along the Centennial Trail.
 The Arlington High School campus has a performing arts venue, the Byrnes Performing Arts Center, which opened in 2007.
 A fine arts and crafts festival has been held annually at Legion Park since 2008 and is organized by the Arlington Arts Council.
 The city is also located near the Pilchuck Glass School, a rural art school that focuses on glass art.

+A scene in the 2014 movie 7 Minutes was filmed at Haller Stadium in Arlington.

 Parks and recreation

 Arlington has 17 city-maintained parks with over 257 acre of public open space within its city limits and urban growth boundary.
 Park facilities include nature preserves, neighborhood parks, sports fields, playgrounds, boat launches, and gardens.
 The Arlington School District also has 59.3 acres of sports fields and playgrounds that are open to public use during non-school hours.

 Arlington's largest park is the County Charm Park and Conservation Area, located east of downtown Arlington along the South Fork Stillaguamish River.
 The 150 acres park was purchased from the Graafstra family in 2010, and is planned to be developed into sports fields, hiking trails, camping areas, and a swimming beach, in addition to a 40 acre riparian habitat.
 Across the South Fork is Twin Rivers Park, Arlington's second-largest park, a 50 acre park with sports fields that is owned by Snohomish County but maintained by the city of Arlington.
 The city's third-largest park, Bill Quake Memorial Park, consists of soccer and baseball fields on 13 acre near Arlington Municipal Airport.

 The county government also owns the Portage Creek Wildlife Area, a 157 acre wildlife reserve located outside of city limits near downtown Arlington.
 The reserve was originally a dairy farm that was restored into wetland habitat in the 1990s and 2000s.

 Arlington is at the intersection of two major county trails used by cyclists, pedestrians, and horseback riders: the Centennial Trail, which runs 29 mi from Bryant to Snohomish; and the Whitehorse Trail, which will run 27 mi east from Arlington to Darrington.
 Both trails use right of way acquired by Snohomish County after they were abandoned by the Burlington Northern Railroad in the late 20th century.
 The city of Arlington also maintains a 6 mi unpaved walking trail around the Arlington Municipal Airport.